HY-warehouse/rrt_exploration/README.md

+**This project involves multi-robot exploration and mapping using an Ackerman car-like robot, and includes reconnaissance.
+The project is a collaborative effort by five members.
+The multi-robot exploration uses the open-source RRT exploration algorithm, which has been ported to ROS Melodic and ROS Noetic.
+For reconnaissance, YOLOv5 is used, and the visualization software for the reconnaissance results is developed using QT5 and PyQT.**

 The repository is designed for the Ubuntu 18.04 operating system environment.
 However, after modifying several robot URDF files, it can still run smoothly on Ubuntu 20.04.

 ## File Description